 A Lasting Power of Attorney (LPA) is a powerful legal document that safeguards a person’s wishes in the event that they are no longer able to make decisions for themselves.
 Working with Celtic Law Ltd, NEWCIS has developed a much-needed service for unpaid carers offering LPA workshops and in some cases access to financial support with the associated fees.
 Check our events page for any upcoming LPA courses or contact us for more information.

-The Older People’s Commissioner for Wales’ Easy Guide to Lasting Powers of Attorney provides easy to understand information that can help.
+The Older People’s Commissioner for Wales’ Easy Guide to Lasting Powers of Attorney [external link] provides easy to understand information that can help.

 Welsh Government Charter for unpaid carers